fkunnen/spring-boot-openshift/ops/openshift/OpenShift_spring_mysql_connection.md

 ## Make the application run local and remote

-To make the application run in your local environment, connect to your local MySql installation and create the database imonitdb
+To make the application run in your local environment, connect to your local MySql installation and create the database testdb

 ```
-CREATE DATABASE imonitdb;
+CREATE DATABASE testdb;
 ```

 Now you can repeat the steps from the Create test table section.